mariazevedo88/hackerrank-challenges/README.md

 # hackerrank-challenges

-A project of solved exercises from Hackerrank website in Java, Javascript, Ruby, Python, and SQL.
+A project of solved exercises from Hackerrank website in Java and SQL.

 ## Summary